PALEOLITHIC ART MAGAZINE

 It represents a head of mammal with human vertical body.

-This type of representation of artistic hybrid man-animal is found also in the successive prehistorical phases, the historical periods and the ethnography, where always is connected to the religion.
+This type of representation of artistic hybrid man-animal is found also in the successive prehistorical phases, historical periods and ethnography, where always is connected to the religion.

 Technique of working: the sculpture is in silex, and is worked from every side.
 The body has large removals, while the head has small retouchings.

 Origin: Romandato creek (Rodi Garganico, Foggia, Italy).

 Cultural attribution: middle Acheulean (in the zone has been dated to 350,000 years in 1975).